sijiracheltom/TipCalc/README.md

 The outlet itself has a unique id, but the destination here traces back to the id of the bill entry text field.
 This when translated to code is how the ViewController has a reference to the billField object.

-Question 2: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
-Can you explain how you can get a strong reference cycle for closures?
-(There's a section explaining this concept in the link, how would you summarize as simply as possible?)"
+"Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory."

-**Answer:** To give an example, consider a closure (C) in a class instance (I).
+To give an example, consider a closure (C) in a class instance (I).
 The class instance (I) owns the closure, and has a strong reference to the closure (C), thus keeping C’s reference count > 0.

 		I ————> C